-Night shift work appears to be a risk factor for breast cancer in large part because of its disruptive effects on circadian rhythms.
+Night shift work appears to be a breast cancer risk factor in large part because of its disruptive effects on circadian rhythms.
 Circadian synchronization depends on an internal clock that is synchronized to light-dark cycles.
-Repeated desynchronization appears to result in degradation of the circadian cell cycle, which in turn facilitates uncontrolled growth.
+Repeated desynchronization appears degrade the circadian cell cycle, which in turn facilitates uncontrolled growth.

 Now a new study has reported that women with stage IV breast cancer who are unable to sleep at their preferred bedtimes have shorter disease-free intervals than those whose sleep patterns conform to their chronotype ("morning person" or "night owl").